 In particular, as the supply and quality increases, the demand for animation and VFX such as Augmented Reality and Virtual Reality is growing exponentially.
 Improving visual effects software for video games has given the masses access to the highest quality, immersive VFX.
 This industry is also one of the fastest growing in the global media and entertainment markets.

 What does VFX mean?

-How are VFXs used in video games?
+How is VFX used in games?

-The more powerful the technology, the lower is the limitations for making realistic video games.
-This is partly due to the best programs for visual effects that have appeared in recent years.
-For example, to create visual effects of smoke, explosions, or fire, some of the most popular software for video games are Fume FX, Phoenix FD, or Maya fluids.For destructions or rigid body simulations, VFX artists use Rayfire or MassFX.
+The more powerful the technology, the lower the limitations for making realistic video games.
+This is partly due to the top programs for visual effects that have come into use.
+For example, to create visual effects of smoke, explosions, or fire, some of the most popular software for video games are Fume FX, Phoenix FD, or Maya fluids.For destruction or rigid body simulations, VFX artists use Rayfire or MassFX.

 1. 3Ds Max

 3Ds Maxis one of the most widely used VFX software in the world.
 Even most VFX artists at Starloop Studios use this software to create VFX, 3D character models, game assets, and animations.
 It is a choice software for game artists due to its robust toolset, simplicity, and speed.
 3Ds Max is owned by Autodesk, the same company that developed popular software like AutoCAD and Maya.